From a Parking Lot to a Park

 After reviewing community feedback and Trent University Student Research reports, AMSG has identified 3 main areas of concern for implementing changes to the parking lot and park.

 Less Pavement.
-More Park
+More Green Space

 Improve Safety and Accessibility